dineshappavoo/basex/Readme.md

 The alphabet has 26 characters.
 That's a lot more than 10 digits.
 If we also distinguish upper- and lowercase, and add digits to the bunch or the heck of it, we already have (26 x 2 + 10) 62 options we can use per position in the ID.
 Please note that this package only takes numeric inputs.

+####Note: As of 11/14/2015 version 0.1.0 has a breaking change which has new 'error' return type.

 ###Usage

 ```go